umarhassan-mitodl/15.761-spring-2013/content/pages/case-preparation-questions.md

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 19
 {{< tdclose >}}{{< tdopen >}}
-Rosegrant, Susan, and Dutch Leonard. "{{% resource_link "2293947c-4ebd-4860-bf0e-edcc1a087d03" "Wal-Mart's Response to Hurricane Katrina: Striving for a Public-Private Partnership" %}}."
+Rosegrant, Susan, and Dutch Leonard. "[Wal-Mart's Response to Hurricane Katrina: Striving for a Public-Private Partnership](http://hbr.org/product/wal-mart-s-response-to-hurricane-katrina-striving-for-a-public-private-partnership/an/HKS150-PDF-ENG)."
 Harvard Kennedy School Case.
 Harvard Business School Publishing.
 Case: 1876.0, August 28, 2007.
 {{< tdclose >}}{{< tdopen >}}

 1. What operations capabilities and resources has Wal-Mart developed that were valuable for emergency response?